2025 Storm Events in Seattle

 Roofing Permits in Seattle

 Most reputable Seattle roofing contractors handle the entire permitting process as part of their service, ensuring all work meets current building codes and passes required inspections.
 Homeowners should confirm their contractor's approach to permitting before signing any contract, as unpermitted work can create complications during home sales and may void manufacturer warranties.
+Minor tear-offs and shingle swaps on single-family and two-family homes may not require permits in some circumstances, but verification with SDCI is always recommended before beginning work.

 Choosing a roofing contractor in Seattle